-The CVN mice are bigenic mutants that combine expression of the human APP isoform 770 containing the Swedish (K670N/M671L), Dutch (E693Q), and Iowa (D694N) mutations under the control of the mouse Thy1 promoter and a targeted loss-of-function mutation in the NOS2 gene encoding nitric oxide synthase.
-The mouse exhibits behavioral deficits as well as biochemical hallmarks of Alzheimer's disease(AD) during aging.
+CVN mice are bigenic mutants that combine expression of the human APP isoform 770 containing the Swedish (K670N/M671L), Dutch (E693Q), and Iowa (D694N) mutations under the control of the mouse Thy1 promoter and a targeted loss-of-function mutation in the NOS2 gene encoding nitric oxide synthase.
+This Alzheimer's animal model exhibits behavioral deficits as well as biochemical hallmarks of Alzheimer's disease(AD) during aging.

 There is a marked inflammatory component in this mouse compared to the Tg2576 line, and amyloid plaques and insoluble amyloid beta are detectable in mice at 9 months of age.
-In addition to exhibiting amyloid pathology, CVN mice also develop hyperphosphorylated Tau aggregates and show significant neuronal loss resulting in inferior performances in learning and memory tests such as water maze and the contextual fear conditioning test.
+The CVN Alzheimer's mouse model also develops hyperphosphorylated Tau aggregates and show significant neuronal loss resulting in inferior performances in learning and memory tests such as water maze and the contextual fear conditioning test.